NovemBit/distributor-clone-fix-addon/README.md

 # distributor-clone-fix-addon

-Distributor Clone Fix add-on is for extending the [Distributor Plugin](https://distributorplugin.com/) functionality to fix subscriptions if spoke was cloned
+Distributor Clone Fix add-on is for extending the [Distributor Plugin](https://distributorplugin.com/) functionality to fix subscriptions if destination site was cloned

 ## Requirements